sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/backend.md

 linkTitle: "Backend Reference"
 reference_title: "Backend"
 type: "reference"
-description: "The Sensu backend manages check requests and event data.
-Every Sensu backend includes an event processing pipeline that applies filters, mutators, handlers, the Sensu API, and the Sensu web UI.
-Read the reference doc to run the Sensu backend."
+description: "Read this reference to learn how Sensu's backend manages check requests and event data by applying filters, mutators, handlers, and the Sensu API and web UI."
 weight: 20
 version: "6.3"
 product: "Sensu Go"